kubenav/docs/docs/plugins/elasticsearch.md

 ## Annotations

-You can add annotations to your resources, to define Elasticsearch queries within these resources.
-The queries can be defined via the `kubenav.io/elasticsearch-queries` annotations.
+You can add an annotation to your resources, to define Elasticsearch queries within these resources.
+The queries can be defined via the `kubenav.io/elasticsearch-queries` annotation.

 The annotation requires a JSON array, where each item in the array can use the following fields: